Selling a property – how to achieve a smooth sale

 - Exchange of contracts – Once all issues have been resolved and questions answered, the contract will be signed, a completion date set and a deposit paid by the buyer.

 - Completion – Completion takes place once contracts have been exchanged.
 This is when we receive the purchase monies from your buyer’s solicitor.
 There can sometimes be a gap between exchange and completion.
 On completion day we will send the transfer deed and title deeds to your buyer’s solicitor, send sufficient funds to your lender to repay your mortgage, pay your estate agent and legal fees from the proceeds, authorise the release of the keys and send the sale proceeds to your nominated bank account on the same day.
 We will then send you a completion statement.

 Selling a property isn’t always straightforward.
 If complications occur, it is important that your conveyancing solicitor is properly qualified and experienced to ensure your best interests are protected.

 This provides peace of mind about the qualifications, experience and standards that are guaranteed when you instruct Beswicks to handle your property purchase.

 Your questions... answered

-At what point do I need a solicitor when buying or selling a house?
+When should I get a conveyancing solicitor when buying a house?

 Do I need a solicitor to re-mortgage my home?